redouane7653/Securify/README.md

 ## What i wish to improve

-In this project i learnt to engineer on JAVA applications that build relational and non relational databases capable of  interacting with eachother in an automated fashion and performing CRUD operations on POSTMAN, what i wish to do in the near future is to go deeper in Integration Testing and further up the application to a more complex phase for future deployment in the market of manned security
+In this project i learnt to engineer on JAVA applications that build relational and non relational databases capable of  interacting with eachother in an automated fashion and performing CRUD operations on POSTMAN, what i wish to do in the near future is to go deeper in Integration Testing and further up the application to a more complex phase for future deployment in the market of manned security,